-4.1.1 Subject to the Access to Information Procedure Rules, the Cabinet may not make an exempt or Key Decision unless details have been included in the Forward Plan.
+4.1.1 Subject to the Access to Information Procedure Rules, the Cabinet may not make an exempt or key decision unless details have been included in the Forward Plan.

-4.2 Frequency and Location of Cabinet meetings
+4.2 Frequency and Location of Cabinet Meetings

 4.2.1 The Cabinet will meet at least 8 times per year at times as determined by the Leader and at such other times as they shall determine.
 Some of these meetings will be held as the Cabinet sitting as another body in accordance with joint working arrangements.
-At least one of its meetings each year will be held to deal with the Cabinet's recommendation to Council on its budget.
-The Cabinet shall meet at the Shoreham Centre, Pond Road, Shoreham-by-Sea or another location in accordance with Council Procedure Rules, or at another location in accordance with joint working arrangements.
+At least one of its Meetings each year will be held to deal with the Cabinet's recommendation to Council on its budget.
+The Cabinet shall meet at the Council's Town Hall, Chapel Road, Worthing or another location in accordance with Council Procedure Rules, or at another location in accordance with joint working arrangements.

-4.3 Public Access to meetings of the Cabinet
+4.3 Public Access to Meetings of the Cabinet